Settlement process - Japan

 Unlisted equities are not eligible in JASDEC and must be registered in the account name opened at the custodian in the Japan market or in “street name” to identify ownership.
 There are no market rules for name registration for unlisted equities acceptance of registration, the relevant procedures, requirements and the time frame vary depending on the issuer.

-Equities with foreign ownership level (FOL)
+Equities with foreign ownership limit (FOL)

 There are restrictions for a number of listed companies subject to FOL, though, foreign investors are still able to acquire FOLs even after the aggregate limit is reached.
 FOLs are specified in laws that relate either to a particular industry or to a specific company, and impose aggregate foreign investment limits of either 20 or 33 percent.
 Complete details on FOL issues and their daily provisional ratios can be found directly on JASDEC's website as mentioned below.